-The Registrar's Office administers the GRE, LSAT, PCAT, and MPRE.
 The Department of Human Development and Child Study administers the ACT, SAT, NCE and MAT (Miller Analogies Test).
 Information and materials on these tests are available.
 Undergraduate Education

-Associate Provost: Anne Hitt, Ph.D.
+Associate Provost of Student Success and Quality Assurance: Anne Hitt, Ph.D.